fenix-hub/godot-engine.easy-charts/README.md

 **About templates**
 Templates are defined in a .json file, and the format is pretty straight forward.
-You can use a reference the already present templates.
 However, adding custom templates is not yet recommended, since it would require to edit the Charts scripts.
 Templates are anyway accessible and customizable.
 ```
 /addons/easy_charts/templates.json